Get Set Up

 Make Your Arduino Sketch

-When you're in IoT Mode and you run a Choreo, Temboo automatically generates code that can be used to make the same API call from an Arduino sketch.
+When you have selected your Arduino configuration and you run a Choreo, Temboo automatically generates code that can be used to make the same API call from an Arduino sketch.

 8Scroll down to the Code section of the Library page.